DHTMLX/docs-todolist/docs/guides/working_with_server.md

 ---
 # Working with server

-DHTMLX To Do List works both with client and server data.
-The widget has no special requirements for the backend and connects to any backend platform that supports the REST API (RESTful API).
+DHTMLX To Do List works with both client and server data.
+The widget has no special backend requirements and connects to any platform that supports a REST API.

 :::info
 The widget ships with the built-in [**Go**](https://github.com/web-widgets/todo-go) and [**Node**](https://github.com/web-widgets/todo-node) backend.
 You can also use custom server scripts.